 Sound more than decent for their asking price

 Not very comfortable

 So To Capitalize on Some of the Most important Aspects

-After looking through our list of top 15 best headphones under 100 dollars, you will have noticed the general focus and a couple of key areas.
+After looking through our list of top 15 best headphones under 100 dollars in 2018, you will have noticed the general focus and a couple of key areas.
 These would notably be the following: